 With its vast shimmering lake, pick of pristine coastal beaches, swathes of unspoiled wilderness, and a cornucopia of quiet and cosy holiday towns – all just 90 minutes by road from Sydney, and 45 minutes from the heart of the Hunter Valley’s wineries – there’s no shortage of things to do in Lake Macquarie with kids.

 Along with the lake and an embarrassment of gorgeous beaches, there is a wonderfully yompable state forest and a lookout named for an English Convict who was one of the pioneers of the area.
 This rather unsavoury individual was sent to Australian for his crimes as a highwayman (I’d like to envision a face-painted circa 1981 dandy Adam Ant type, but it’s highly likely that he rocked more of a stinky scumbag aesthetic) before being issued a certificate of freedom and settling in Lake Macquarie as a timber cutter.
 Along with chopping wood and being a bit of a thieving douche, this man was my great, great, great etc etc granddad.
 179 years on my dad, his great great etc grandson, still calls Lake Macquarie home.

 But my affection for the lovely lake runs deeper than just family connections.
 From surfing and sailing to trekking through rainforest in the surrounding mountains, there are ample great places to stay and dine to keep visiting families very busy indeed – on and off the water.
 Here are our pick of the best things to do in Lake Macquarie with kids

 Best Lake Macquarie swimming spots with kids

-Its enormous lake (four times the size of Sydney Harbour), meandering waterways and 32 kilometres of coastline provide many a dazzling patrolled beach, long stretches of sand dunes, intricate networks of sea caves and secret bays that the locals love.
+The ever impressive Lake Macquarie (which is four times the size of Sydney Harbour), meandering waterways and 32 kilometres of pristine coastline provides many a dazzling patrolled beach, long stretches of sand dunes, intricate networks of sea caves and secret bays that the locals love.

 1. Catherine Hill Bay